control/paypad/appsupport/welcome/index.md

 ---
 layout: device
-title: "Welcome to PayPad"
+title: "Welcome to Pay Pad"
 ---

-Here's a quick tutorial on how to start managing your Stripe accounts with PayPad.
+Here's a quick tutorial on how to start managing your Stripe accounts with Pay Pad.

 <br />